 Ms. Moore oversees the coordination and administration of all aspects of the program.
 She also develops a curriculum that covers the main objectives of the program as well as plans, coordinates, implements, and evaluates learning and development sessions for mentees.
-This may include skills training, personal development, and professional development.

 Mrs. Miner recruits, screens, places, and retains volunteers, including mentors, from the district and community.

 Ms. Valley trains volunteers in their role as mentors and provides ongoing support to help them to become the best mentors possible.

 Ms. McDonald keeps contact with mentees and their families as well as community members to determine their needs, and advises the committee as to steps for providing appropriate support.

 Mrs. Mullet is responsible for overseeing and implementing fundraising strategies and maintaining an accurate account of funds.

 Social Media Coordinator

 Ms. Blankenship facilitates communication of events and activities on social media.